apnadkarni/blt/doc/drawerset.rst

   *value* are described below.

+  **-activehandlecolor** *colorName*
+    Specifies the background color of a drawer handles when they are active.  *ColorName* may be a color name or the name of a background object created by the **blt::background** command.
+This can be overriden by the drawer's **-activehandlecolor** option.
+The default is "grey90".

+  **-anchor** *anchorName*
+    Specifies how to position the drawer if extra space is available in the *drawerset*.
+For example, if *anchorName* is "center" then the widget is centered in the *drawerset*; if *anchorName* is "n" then the widget will be drawn such that the top center point of the widget will be the top center point of the drawer.
+This option defaults to "c".

   **-borderwidth** *numPixels*
     Specifies the border width of *drawerName*.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the drawer.
     *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
     The default is "0".

+  **-closecommand** *cmdString*
+    Specifies a TCL command to invoked when the drawer is closed (via the *drawerset*\ 's **close** operation.  *CmdString* is the TCL command that when to drawer is actually closed.
+If *cmdString* is "", no command is invoked.
+The default is "".

+  **-closevalue** *string*
+    Specifies he value to be stored in drawer's associated global TCL variable (see the **-variable** option) when the drawer is closed.
+    *String* is an arbitrary string but should be unique among drawers using the same TCL variable.
+The default is "0".

   **-data** *string*
     Specifies data to be associated with the drawer. *String* can be an arbitrary string.
 It is not used by the *drawerset* widget.
 The default is "".

+  **-delay** *miilliseconds*
+    Specifies the delay between steps in the scrolling in milliseconds.
+If *milliseconds* is 0, then no automatic changes will occur.
+The default is "0".

   **-deletecommand** *cmdString*
     Specifies a TCL command to invoked when the drawer is deleted (via the